cde-ev/cdedb2/doc/source/Introduction_Readme.rst

 * Use tuples instead of lists where feasible.
 * unittests were sensible, high level testing otherwise.
 * Use fail2ban for preventing brute force.
+* All time stamps must have a time zone associated to them.
+For everything used internally this time zone has to be UTC.